RichardScottOZ/GOCAD_TS-Surface-Reader/README.md

 ## Thanks

-This is all basically because of the idea from @fourndo
+This is all basically because of the idea from https://github.com/fourndo

 https://programtalk.com/vs2/python/12012/simpeg/SimPEG/Utils/io_utils.py/